-- (ea) the minimum lot size for guest houses and apartments is 5,000 square feet; - (f) the minimum lot width is 60 feet for detached and semi-detached houses and duplexes and 100 feet for guest houses and apartments; - (g) the maximum site coverage for each detached and semi-detached house, duplex, guest house and apartment is forty per cent of the lot size; - (h) the minimum front and rear setbacks are 20 feet; - (i) the minimum side set back is 10 feet for a building of one storey, and 15 feet for a building of more than one storey; and - (j) repealed by regulation 5(b)(vi) of the Development and Planning (Amendment) Regulations, 2016. - (7) In medium density areas, detached and semi-detached houses, duplexes and, in suitable locations, guest houses and apartments are permissible provided - (a) repealed by regulation 5(d) of the Development and Planning (Amendment) Regulations, 2014. - (b) the maximum density for guest houses is twenty bedrooms per acre; - (c) the maximum number of apartments is twenty per acre with a maximum of thirty bedrooms per acre; - (d) the minimum lot size for each detached and semi-detached house is 7,500 square feet; - (e) the minimum lot size for each duplex is 7,500 square feet; - (f) the minimum lot size for guest houses and apartments is 12,500 square feet and 20,000 square feet respectively; - (g) the minimum lot width for detached and semi-detached houses and duplexes is 60 feet and for guest houses and apartments is 100 feet; - (h) the maximum site coverage for detached and semi-detached houses, duplexes, guest houses and apartments is thirty per cent of the lot size; - (i) the minimum front and rear setbacks are 20 feet; - (j) the minimum side setback is 10 feet for a building of one storey and 15 feet for a building of more than one storey; and - (k) repealed by regulation 5(c)(vii)of the Development and Planning (Amendment) Regulations, 2016. - (8) In low density areas, detached and semi-detached houses, duplexes and, in suitable locations, guest houses and apartments are permissible provided - (a) repealed by regulation 5(f) of the Development and Planning (Amendment) Regulations, 2014. - (b) the maximum density for guest houses is sixteen bedrooms per acre; - (c) the maximum number of apartments is fifteen per acre with a maximum of twenty-four bedrooms;
+- (d) the minimum lot size for each detached house is 7,500 square feet; - (e) the minimum lot size for each duplex is 7,500 square feet; - (f) the minimum lot size for guest houses and apartment buildings or townhouses is 12,500 square feet and 20,000 square feet respectively; - (g) the minimum lot width for detached houses and duplexes is 60 feet and for guest houses and apartment buildings or townhouses is 100 feet; - the maximum site coverage for detached houses, duplexes, guest houses and apartment buildings or townhouses is thirty per cent of the lot size; - (i) the minimum front and rear setbacks are 20 feet; - (j) the minimum side setback is 10 feet for a building of one storey and 15 feet for a building of more than one storey; - (ja) the minimum lot size, lot width, setbacks and site coverage for land strata lots andvolumetric parcelswhich are intended to allow the conveyance of dwelling units in an approved duplex, apartment building or townhouse shall be at the discretion of the Authority; - (k) repealed by regulation 5(c)(vii)of the Development and Planning (Amendment) Regulations, 2016. - (8) In low density areas, detached and houses, duplexes and, in suitable locations, guest houses and apartment buildings or townhouses are permissible provided - (a) repealed by regulation 5(f) of the Development and Planning (Amendment) Regulations, 2014. - (b) the maximum density for guest houses is sixteen bedrooms per acre; - (c) the maximum number of apartment buildings or townhouses is fifteen per acre with a maximum of twenty-four bedrooms; - (d) the minimum lot size for each detached house is 10,000 square feet; - (e) the minimum lot size for each duplex is 12,500 square feet - (f) the minimum lot size for guest houses and apartment buildings or townhouses is 25,000 square feet; - (g) the minimum lot width for detached houses and duplexes is 80 feet and for guest houses and apartment buildings or townhouses is 100 feet; - the maximum site coverage for detached houses, duplexes, guest houses and apartment buildings or townhouses is thirty per cent of the lot size; - (i) the minimum front and rear setbacks are 20 feet; - (j) the minimum side set back is 10 feet for a building of one storey and 15 feet for a building of more than one storey; - (ja) the minimum lot size, lot width, setbacks and site coverage for land strata lots and volumetric parcels which are intended to allow the conveyance of

-- (d) the minimum lot size for each detached and semi-detached house is 10,000 square feet; - (e) the minimum lot size for each duplex is 12,500 square feet - (f) the minimum lot size for guest houses and apartments is 25,000 square feet; - (g) the minimum lot width for detached and semi-detached houses and duplexes is 80 feet and for guest houses and apartments is 100 feet; - (h) the maximum site coverage for detached and semi-detached houses, duplexes, guest houses and apartments is thirty per cent of the lot size; - (i) the minimum front and rear setbacks are 20 feet: - (j) the minimum side set back is 10 feet for a building of one storey and 15 feet for a building of more than one storey; and - (k) repealed by regulation 5(d)(vi) of the Development and Planning (Amendment) Regulations, 2016. - (9) Repealed by regulation 5(e) of the Development and Planning (Amendment) Regulations, 2016. - (10) Notwithstanding subregulations (6), (7) and (8), detached and semi-detached houses, duplexes and, if in suitable locations, apartments are permissible in Government-approved low cost housing programmes provided - (a) the minimum lot size for detached houses is 4,800 square feet, or 60 feet wide by 80 feet deep; - (b) the minimum lot size for a duplex is 6,500 square feet with a minimum lot width of 80 feet; - (c) the minimum lot size for a semi-detached house is 4,000 square feet with a minimum width of 50 feet: - (d) the maximum density is 9 detached houses per acre; - (e) the maximum density is 11 semi-detached houses per acre; - (f) the maximum density is 4 two-bedroom or 6 one-bedroom duplexes per acre; and - (g) in all other respects, the requirements of subregulation (6) apply.
+- dwelling units in an approved duplex, apartment building or townhouse shall be at the discretion of the Authority; and - (k) repealed by regulation 5(d)(vi) of the Development and Planning (Amendment) Regulations, 2016. - (9) Repealed by regulation 5(e) of the Development and Planning (Amendment) Regulations, 2016. - (10) Notwithstanding subregulations (6), (7) and (8), detached houses, duplexes and, if in suitable locations, apartment buildings or townhouses are permissible in Government-approved low cost housing programmes provided - (a) the minimum lot size for detached houses is 4,800 square feet, or 60 feet wide by 80 feet deep; - (b) the minimum lot size for a duplex is 6,500 square feet with a minimum lot width of 80 feet; - (c) the minimum lot size for a house is 4,000 square feet with a minimum width of 50 feet: - (d) the maximum density is 9 detached houses per acre; - (e) the maximum density is 11 houses per acre; - (f) the maximum density is 4 two-bedroom or 6 one-bedroom duplexes per acre; and - (g) in all other respects, the requirements of subregulation (6) apply.